hswind4/IAMReX/README.md

 1. `cd` to the FlowPastSphere directory

     ```shell
-    cd IAMR/Tutorials/FlowPastSphere
+    cd IAMReX/Tutorials/FlowPastSphere
     ```

 2. Modify compilation parameters in `GNUmakefile`.

    The compilation parameters depend on your computing platform.
 If you use `MPI` to run your program, then set `USE_MPI = TRUE`.
 If you are running the program with `Nvidia GPU(CUDA)`, then set `USE_CUDA = TRUE`.
 When using GPU runtime, please make sure your CUDA environment is ok.
-For the compilation parameters in the file, you can find the relevant information in [options](https://amrex-fluids.github.io/IAMR/Getting_Started.html#building-the-code).

 3. Compile